nkmathew/GDICanvas/README.md

 _____

 #####Events
-Events are specified and bound the same way as in Tkinter, delimited by angled brackets.
+Events are specified and bound the same way as in Tkinter, delimited by angle brackets.
 An example:

 ```C++